sqweek/dialog/README.md

     ok := dialog.Message("%s", "Do you want to continue?").Title("Are you sure?").YesNo()

 Creates a dialog box titled "Are you sure?", containing the message "Do you want to continue?", a "Yes" button and a "No" button.
-Returns true iff the dialog could be displayed and the user pressed the "Yes" button.
+Returns true if the dialog could be displayed and the user pressed the "Yes" button.

     filename, err := dialog.File().Filter("Mp3 audio file", "mp3").Load()